kodecocodes/i9t/multitasking/multitasking.markdown

 }
 ```

-Build and run.
-Verify that the only time you see the popover turning into a modal fullscreen view is when your app is in the Slide Over or in the portrait orientation with multitasking enabled.
+Build and run your app; verify that the popover transitions to a modal fullscreen view only when your app is in the Slide Over mode or portrait orientation with multitasking enabled" [TODO: FPE: Please check the preceding sentence for technical accuracy as I edited it a fari bit.]

 ![width=95%](images/mt093.png)

+[TODO: CRB: Need header]

-There are some great tools in UIKit to prepare you for multitasking and adaptivity.
-Auto Layout, Size Classes are couple of them.
-If you are not using them already, it's time to update your code.
-In addition to those, there are  some new tools in UIKit to further assist you with multitasking; `UIStackView`,  `UIView.readableContentGuide` and `UITableView.cellLayoutMarginsFollowReadableWidth` are just a few of them.
-You can learn more about **UIStackView and Auto Layout Changes** in chapter XX of this book.
+If you're not already using Auto Layout, Size Classes or other excellent responsive layout tools in UIKit, you should definitely consider upgrading your code to do so.
+UIKit has some new functionality to further assist you with multitasking, including `UIStackView`,  `UIView.readableContentGuide` and `UITableView.cellLayoutMarginsFollowReadableWidth`.
+Want more information on this functionality?
+Chapter XX, "UIStackView and Auto Layout Changes" has you covered.

 ## Other considerations

-There are other things to look out for when multitasking.
-Many of these are things you already know or should be doing, but have to consider more carefully now.
-Here are a few:
+Beyond what's been covered in this chapter, there are a few other things to look out for when multitasking.
+You should already have incorporated most of these suggestions into your existing apps, but there are a few extra considerations in the new paradigm of multitasking.

 ### Keyboard

-Dealing with keyboard presentation has always been an "interesting" topic in iOS.
-You probably have the experience of adjusting your view layout when the keyboard is presented to give user some room or move some UI elements to keep them visible.

-In a multitasking environment you have new requirement: the keyboard could appear at any time, over any view controller!
+Dealing with keyboard presentation has always been an "interesting" topic in iOS. :] You've probably had to adjust the layout of your view so critical elements weren't covered when the keyboard appeared or to give the keyboard enough room.
+In the multitasking world, you need to anticipate the keyboard appearing at any time — and over any view controller.

-Other apps running next to your app may present the keyboard and you need to adjust your layout so that the user can continue to use your app - or they may leave you bad reviews in the App Store! :]

-Judicious use of scroll views and / or table view controllers (which automatically adjust for the keyboard!) will help you here.
+Apps running next to yours may present the keyboard, which means you'll have to adjust the layout of your app in a way that a user can still effectively work with it — or you'll risk getting one-star reviews in the App Store! :] Judicious use of scroll views and/or table view controllers that automatically adjust for the keyboard will help you out here.

 ### Designs

+Above and beyond coding considerations, you'll need to change your approach to app visual design a little differently:

 - **Be flexible:** Step away from a pixel-perfect design for various platforms and orientations.
-You need to think about different sizes and how you can have a flexible app that responds to size changes appropriately.
+You need to think about different sizes and how you can have a flexible app that responds appropriately to size changes.
-- **Use Auto Layout:** Remove hardcoded sizes or code that manually changes size of elements.
-It's time to consider Auto Layout and make your code more flexible and easier to maintain.
+- **Use Auto Layout:** Remove hardcoded sizes or custom code that resizes elements.
+It's time to consider Auto Layout and make your code more flexible and future-proof.
-- **Use Size classes:** One single layout doesn't always fit all displays.
-Use size classes to build a base layout and then customize each specific size class based on the individual needs of that size class.
-Don’t treat each of the size classes as a completely separate design, though, because as you see in this chapter, an app on a single device can go from one size class to another size class.
-You don't want to make a dramatic change as user drags the divider!
+- **Use size classes:** One single layout won't always fit all displays.
+Use size classes to build a base layout and then customize each specific size class based on individual needs.
+But don’t treat each size class as a completely separate design; as you saw in this chapter, app should easily transition from one size class to another, and you don't want to surprise your user with a dramatic change as they drag the divider.

 ### Resources

-Memory is a limited resource.
-You've always been told to be a good memory citizen.
-In a multitasking enabled iPad, you can potentially have up to 3 apps running at full speed at the same time: the primary app, the secondary app and Picture in Picture.
-It's important to understand how these apps interact and how they affect available memory.
-Use Instruments and try and get your memory usage as low as possible.
+You've worked hard to be a good memory citizen over the years, and that won't change with multitasking.
+You can potentially have up to three apps running at full speed, all at the same time: the primary app, the secondary app and Picture in Picture.
+Instruments is an invaluable tool for monitoring memory usage in your app and can help you whittle your memory usage back to the bare minimum.

-## Where to go from here
+## Where to go from here?

-In this chapter you learned about basics of Multitasking.
-Multitasking completely changes the way users use their iPads.
-Here are a number of resources that you can bookmark for future reference:
+In this chapter, you learned about basics of multitasking, which will completely change the way users interact with their iPads.
+To help you along the journey to multitasking, here are some resources you can bookmark for future reference:

 * [Adopting Multitasking Enhancements on iPad- http://apple.co/1MdssbK](https://developer.apple.com/library/prerelease/ios/documentation/WindowsViews/Conceptual/AdoptingMultitaskingOniPad/index.html)
 * [Getting Started with Multitasking on iPad in iOS 9 (Session 205) - http://apple.co/1ItxCtH](https://developer.apple.com/videos/wwdc/2015/?id=205)
 * [Multitasking Essentials for Media-Based Apps on iPad in iOS 9 (session 211) - http://apple.co/1hm8v5s](https://developer.apple.com/videos/wwdc/2015/?id=211)